Racism in Italy: Anti-Romanyism

 The Greater Romania Party announced on 8 November 2007 that it would withdraw its five members from the Identity, Tradition, Sovereignty political group on 12 November 2007 over comments made by Alessandra Mussolini regarding the expulsion of Romanian criminals from Italy in early November 2007, thus dooming the European parliamentary group to falter less than a year after its creation.
 According to Romanian MEP and former ITS deputy chairman Eugen Mihaescu the final straw was the "unacceptable amalgam" Mussolini made between criminal gypsies and the entire Romanian population.

 In May 2008, an unnamed 16-year-old Roma Romanian girl who was from a different part of town was arrested for trying to snatch an unattended six-month-old baby.
 After that mobs in several areas around Naples attacked Roma communities, setting homes alight, and forcing hundreds of Roma to flee.
 The camp in Ponticelli was set on fire each month between May and July 2008.

 According to a May 2008 poll, 68% of Italians wanted to see all of the country's approximately 150,000 Gypsies, many of whom were Italian citizens, expelled.
 The survey, published as mobs in Naples burned down Gypsy camps that month, revealed that the majority also wanted all Gypsy camps in Italy to be demolished.

 A 2015 poll conducted by Pew Research found that 86% of Italians have unfavorable views of Romani people.
 The 2019 poll of the same think-tank found that still 83% of Italians have negative views of Romani people, the highest percentage of European countries surveyed.

 On June 18, 2018, Minister of the Interior Matteo Salvini announced the government would conduct a census of Romani people in Italy for the purpose of deporting all who are not in the country legally.
 However this measure was criticized as unconstitutional and was opposed by all the oppositions and also by some members of the M5S.

-In 2023 the Italian chant of "attenzione pickpocket" has become an international viral sensation.
-Monica Poli, a city councilor representing the right-wing Lega party in Venice, alerts people by calling out pickpockets in the streets of the city; however, some social media users have questioned if she observed the subjects of the videos commit crimes every single time and if she is ethnically profiling Romani people based on stereotypes.
-Poli's group Cittadini Non Distratti - undistracted citizens - has existed for nearly 30 years but has only recently become viral after they created a TikTok account.
+In 2023, the Italian chant of "attenzione pickpocket" has become an international viral sensation.
+Monica Poli, a city councilor representing the right-wing Lega party in Venice, alerted people by calling out pickpockets in the streets of the city; however, some social media users did not believe that the subjects of the videos were committing crimes every time she observed them and they also accused her of ethnically profiling Romani people based on stereotypes.
+Poli's group Cittadini Non Distratti – undistracted citizens – has existed for nearly 30 years but has only recently become viral after they created a TikTok account.